19 July 2022

 During the hearing, we argued that the Government had failed to show that its policies will reduce emissions sufficiently to meet its legally binding carbon budgets - targets which limit the total amount of greenhouse gases that the UK can emit over five year periods on the road to net zero.

 We also argued that the net zero strategy failed to include enough information about the policies and their expected effects to allow Parliament and the public to properly scrutinise its plans.

 We said that these failings meant the UK Government had breached its legal duties under the 2008 Climate Change Act.

-An important revelation from the hearing was that the UK government has excluded significant detail from the net zero strategy that would allow Parliament and the public to properly assess the plans.
+An important revelation from the hearing was that the UK Government has excluded significant detail from the net zero strategy that would allow Parliament and the public to properly assess the plans.

-We’re surprised with the extent of critical information revealed in court, when it should have been available to the public from the outset.
+We were surprised with the extent of critical information revealed in court, when it should have been available to the public from the outset.
 The fact that it has only seen the light of day because of our lawsuit reveals a concerning lack of transparency.

 Sophie Marjanac, ClientEarth lawyer

 The High Court found that the net zero strategy, which sets out plans to decarbonise the economy, doesn’t meet the Government’s obligations under the Climate Change Act to produce detailed climate policies, that show how the UK’s legally-binding carbon budgets will actually be met.

 It also found that parliament and the public were not told about a shortfall in meeting a key target to cut emissions.
 Behind-the-scenes calculations by civil servants to determine the impact of emissions cuts from policies in the government’s net zero strategy did not add up to the reductions necessary to meet the sixth carbon budget, which is the volume of greenhouse gases the UK can emit during the period 2033-37.